 How To Know Which Bath Bombs to Avoid?

-The real test as to whether a bomb is safe for you to use in the bath is to carefully check the list of ingredients.
-You’re looking for ingredients you know you’re already allergic to.
+The real test of whether a bomb is safe for you to use in the bath is to carefully check the ingredient list.
+Look for ingredients you know you're allergic to.

 If you were wondering are bath bombs safe, you've got the answer.
 They can be a very enjoyable experience, but you have to use them in moderation and be wary of the dangers.
 As well as enjoying the bath bomb experience as part of your me-time ritual, they also make perfect gifts for loved ones and friends who need some self-care.

-Your vagina's pH levels are in a delicate balance which soaps, water, and even food can throw it off.
-Bath bombs can also throw off your vagina's pH balance because of the ingredients they contain.
+Your vagina's pH levels are in a delicate balance which soaps, water, and even food can disrupt.
+Bath bombs can also disrupt your vagina's pH balance because of the ingredients they contain.

-They generally contain a selection of chemicals and this can alter the vagina's pH level.
+They generally contain a selection of chemicals that can alter the vagina's pH level.
 Sometimes this can lead to itchiness or irritation.
 It can also lead to changes in vaginal discharge.

-There is no medical evidence that bath bombs cause thrush or urinary infections.
-However, it can be a contributory factor so if you’re prone to urinary infections you might want to reconsider your usage.
+No medical evidence suggests bath bombs cause thrush or urinary infections (UTIs).
+However, it can be a contributory factor, so if you're prone to UTIs, you might reconsider using bath bombs.